dwaffle/developing-software-intro-final/src/calculator/readme.md

 ### Returns

-An object containing the materials required for a house.
+IWaste: An object containing the materials required for a house.

 ### Sample output